Leonamrsm/reall-time_music_recommendation_system/README.md

 https://research.atspotify.com/datasets

 * Stream 2 – The user's music preferences will be extracted directly from Spotify with the free API provided by the company.

+## Tools and APIs used in this project

+* Python with jupyter notebook using Anaconda which simplifies package management.